Don’t drive Old Fall River Road.

 - The road is 11 glorious miles of views and worth every step or pedal, particularly once you reach the top.

 - The official open and close dates vary each year and depend on the weather.
-This year OFR closes on October 7th.
-Check out Rocky Mountain National Park’s road status report for up-to-date information on OFR.
+Check out Rocky Mountain National Park’s road status report for up-to-date information on OFRR.
+This year, 2021, the road is open to bicyclists, leashed pets and walkers the following days: October 9 - 11, 2021 and October 16 - November 30, 2021.

-- OFR is the original road visitors took to reach the Alpine Visitor Center, before Trail Ridge Road was built, and follows a route Native Americans used to take when hunting wild game.
+- OFRR is the original road visitors took to reach the Alpine Visitor Center, before Trail Ridge Road was built, and follows a route Native Americans used to take when hunting wild game.

 - Elk are partial to the area – it is highly likely enthusiasts will pass them munching on grass.
 Keep these safe wildlife-viewing tips in mind when you do.